D4rk-h/QParser/README.md

 the need of parsing between the two main quantum programming languages when developing quantum software products, being simple, clean in architecture and easy to use.

-> **⚠️ Under Active Development** - The API request script text formatting utility is currently under development.
+> **⚠️ Under Active Development** - Working on developing a faster way than executing a python file to genereate request, probable solution: manage requests and responses with python files

 ### Getting Started